replicante-io/replicante.io/content/docs/spec/main/agent/behave.md

 <td>Agent Actions</td>
 <td>

-Agents actions are the execution unit on which any automation is built.
+Agent actions are the execution unit on which any automation is built.
 The agent/data store node is responsible for tracking and executing these actions.

 Agents allow clients to schedule as many actions as they like and can start rejecting actions